witzsha/witzsha/README.md

 <p align="center">
   Public chat off, feel free to interact in whispers.<br>
-  If theres "no response" in my nick - I wont respond.
+  If theres "no response" in my name - I wont respond.
 It's not personal, Im just tired, busy or not in the mood to talk.
 This does not apply to my close friends.<br>
   Feel free to c+h.
 As long as you're not covering me I dont have a problem with that.
 </p>